ExaFEL/docs/_pages/disc-refine.md

 The output of these two commands will hold information on the quality of the refinement, and can be used to determine if further refinement steps are required.

 ## Integration
 With the successful refinement of the detector metrology using the previous steps, the data can now be integrated effectively, by specifying `dispatch.integrate=True` for `cctbx.xfel.xtc_process`.
-Additional output files will now be generator in the form of `int-0-<timestamp>.pickle`, which are the input arguments for the data merging and scaling commands `cxi.merge` and `prime.postrefine.` We will discuss the use of these commands [here](merge-scale.html).
+Additional output files will now be generated in the form of `int-0-<timestamp>.pickle`, which are the input arguments for the data merging and scaling command `cxi.merge`, and the post-refinement command `prime.postrefine.` We will discuss the use of these commands [here](merge-scale.html).